ahanam05/edu-app/README.md

 ### Description

-This web application allows students and teachers to view and manage schools, tutors, and study materials.
+This full-stack web application allows students and teachers to view and manage schools, tutors, and study materials via separate login/signup facilities.
 It provides a user-friendly interface to filter and sort through various educational resources.

 ### Technology Used